r0sh1ddy/Depression-Anxiety-predictor-for-High-School-Students-in-Kenya/README.md

 This project aims to create a **data-driven early detection system** using responses from the PHQ-9 and GAD-7 questionnaires plus demographic information to identify students at risk of depression or anxiety.
 **Objectives:**
 - Build models that classify risk levels for depression and anxiety.
-- Improve early screening access in schools through an interpretable AI app.
+- Improve early screening access in schools through an interpretable  app.
 - Support national mental health policies focused on prevention and education.
 ## Methodology
 1. **Data Preparation:** Cleaned, encoded, and scaled demographic and screening data.
 2. **EDA:** Used `seaborn` and `matplotlib` to visualize distributions, correlations, and outliers.
 3. **Modeling:** Trained Logistic Regression, Random Forest, XGBoost, and LightGBM models.
-4. **Evaluation:** Measured performance using accuracy, recall, precision, and F1-score.
+4. **Evaluation:** Measured performance using accuracy, recall, precision, and F1-score(Recal and Accuracy being the main metrics).
 5. **Interpretability:** Applied **SHAP** to identify key influencing features.
-6. **Deployment:** Integrated models into an interactive **Streamlit** application.
+6. **Deployment:** Integrated all our models into an interactive **Streamlit** application where the model with the best recall for each target is chosen in real-time to do a prediction.
 ## Key Insights
 - **Best Model:** LightGBM (strongest recall and interpretability).
 - **Top Predictors:** PHQ-9 and GAD-7 responses, academic self-perception, and gender.